bradleyeckert/chad/doc/crypto.md

 `+tkey` *( n -- )* shifts one cell into `tkey` from the right.

 `tkey` is a software feature.
 Hardware instantiation doesn't involve it.

+## FPGA-based systems

+Over-building is a concern with RAM-based FPGAs.
+Most modern RAM-based FPGAs have fuses to encrypt the bitstream.
+You could compile a reduced feature set version of your application to be used for board manufacturing.
+Then, the CM (or SPI flash vendor) can leak it into the wild without serious consequences.
+It works with blank-key FPGAs enough to test the board.
+Then, at your site, you program the crypto fuses in the FPGAs and load the full app into flash.

+Suppose you don't trust fuses.
+Maybe planned obsolescence is a solution to that.
+At some point you stop supporting old hardware, so there's no incentive to clone it.
+Some FPGAs store keys in battery-backed RAM, for the truly paranoid.

+The other option is to use Flash-based FPGAs.
+Is flash readback protection more secure than fuses?
+Who knows?